IHE/RAD.IRA/input/pagecontent/rad-x1.md

 This message is an HTTP POST response.
 The Sender is the User Agent.
 The Receiver is the Origin Server.

-If the Hub successfully processed the request, the Hub shall respond with an HTTP 202 “Accepted” response.
+If the Receiver successfully processed the request, the Receiver shall respond with an HTTP 202 “Accepted” response.

 The HTTP body of the response shall consist of a JSON object containing an element name `hub.channel.endpoint` and a value for the WSS URL.
 The WebSocket WSS URL shall be cryptographically random, unique, and unguessable.

-If a Hub refuses the request according to its policy or finds any errors in the request, it shall return an appropriate HTTP error response code (4xx or 5xx).
-In the event of an error, the Hub may return a description of the error in the response body as plain text.
+If a Receiver refuses the request according to its policy or finds any errors in the request, it shall return an appropriate HTTP error response code (4xx or 5xx).
+In the event of an error, the Receiver may return a description of the error in the response body as plain text.

 ##### 2:3.X1.4.2.3 Expected Actions